Winston Duke: Early life, family and education

 Duke attended a public primary school in Crown Heights, and often frequented the local library and comic book store after school.
 He graduated from Brighton High School in Rochester, New York in 2004.
-He attended the University at Buffalo, receiving a Bachelor of Arts in theatre.
-He then moved on to Yale School of Drama where he received a Master of Fine Arts in acting and graduated in 2013.
+He attended the University at Buffalo, earning a Bachelor of Arts in theatre.
+He subsequently earned a Master of Fine Arts in acting at Yale School of Drama, graduating in 2013.
+His mother died in 2022 at age 66.